- Mount Arvon is the highest peak in Michigan, reaching an elevation of 1,979 feet.

 Can You Drive to Mount Arvon?

 Mount Arvon isn’t the most well-known of state monuments, so the driving route there has little to no markings.
-If you’re planning on checking out the highest point in Michigan, be sure to do your research on the best ways to get there—and back again.
+If you’re planning on checking out the highest point in Michigan, be sure to do your research on the best ways to get there — and back again.
 But, if you follow the directions correctly, your driving journey will end at the Mount Arvon visitors’ parking lot.
 The parking lot comes equipped with a mailbox register, as well as several picnic tables.

 From the parking lot, the summit itself is just a short walk away.
 Don’t blink, you might miss it.
 Despite the heavily forested area, however, you should get some pretty spectacular views from the top.
 The best time of year to visit Mount Arvon is definitely in the summer, as winter makes the roads impassible at times.

-What is There to Do at Mount Arvon?
+What Is There to Do at Mount Arvon?

 Given Mount Arvon’s super scenic, back-country location, you won’t be surprised to learn that the area doesn’t feature many activities.
 Since it’s on private land, there aren’t really any hiking or camping opportunities in the area.
 However, the nearby landmarks of Rock Cut and Quartzite Falls do present a couple of other noteworthy places to stop and take pictures.
-If you’re more of an in-town kind of tourist, be sure to check out neighboring L’Anse—it’s well worth the visit.
+If you’re more of an in-town kind of tourist, be sure to check out neighboring L’Anse as it’s well worth the visit.

 Michigan’s Five Highest Points